donmccaughey/pkg-config_pkg/README.md

 notarize this installer package.
 An [Apple Developer][4] account is required to generate the credentials needed to sign and notarize.

-Building was last tested on an Apple Silicon Mac with macOS Monterey 12.5 and Xcode 13.4.1.
-Installation was last tested on both Intel and Apple Silicon Macs running Monterey.

 [3]: https://stedolan.github.io/jq/
 [4]: https://developer.apple.com